hjsu/forum/README.md

 - fill out .env.example with real keys and rename to .env
 - npm install
 - npm run initialize
+- npm run seed if you wish to use the sample seeded db entries

 ## Running

-Run:
+npm run start_api to start the api server npm run start_app to run the sample express app

-npm start, navigate to localhost:3000
+navigate to localhost:3000

+Manually rebuilding: npm run build
-Watch for changes:

-npm run dev
+Watch for changes: npm run dev

 ## Misc details